ANS Research Grant Award

 The purpose of the American Neurotology Society (ANS) Research Grant is to encourage and support academic research in sciences related to the investigation of otology and neurotology.
 Appropriate areas of research include diagnosis, management, and pathogenesis of diseases of the ear and/or skull base.
 Grants that focus on addressing clinical gaps are especially encouraged.
 Grants may involve cell/molecular studies, animal research, or human subjects research.

 The maximum award request is $25,000 per year (US dollars) and is annually renewable on a competitive basis.
 ANS may distribute up to three $25,000 grants each finding cycle.
-Indirect costs (overhead) are not allowed.
+Indirect costs (overhead), salary support are not allowed.
 Grants are available to physician investigators in the United States and Canada only.
 We particularly encourage those individuals without a history of K08, R03, R21, or R01 funding to apply.

 (NO LOI REQUIRED)